qmuloadmin/rust-training/Module I - Introduction to Rust.md

 ```
 > Unlike go, where interfaces are implemented implicitly, traits must be explicitly implemented in Rust.
 This allows you to implement multiple traits on the same type that have the same funtion name... something which is impossible in Go.
 It also makes code intelligence easier and searching code easier... basically its better in every way.

 Unlike Go, and like most languages with interfaces (python, java, C++, ruby), Rust's standard library has _many_ interfaces that are critical to writing sane, idiomatic rust.
-The next several setions will go over what I think are the most common and most usable traits.
+The next several sections will review what I think are the most common and most usable traits.

 The last important thing to remember is that rust has _zero_ magic.
 Everything standard types are able to do is codified through a Trait, which means your types can do it, too.
 Everything.
 The `+` operator is just a trait, so it the `=` operator. `Rc` being able to serve as the type its wrapping is also just a trait (`AsRef` or `Deref`).